nus-cs2030s/2324-s2/docs/33-infinitelist.md

   }
 ```

 In the code above, we use `null` to indicate that the `head` is filtered for simplicity.
-It is not a good practice, however since `null` could be a valid value in an infinite list.
+It is not a good practice, however, since `null` could be a valid value in an infinite list.

 Putting the abuse of `null` aside, the possibility that the head produces a value that is filtered affects other methods.
 The methods `head` and `tail` have to be changed to:
 ```Java